Perfluorotributylamine

-Perfluorotributylamine (PFTBA), also referred to as FC43, is a colorless liquid with the formula N(C4F9)3.
-The compound consists of three butyl groups connected to an amine center, in which all of the hydrogen atoms have been replaced with fluorine.
+Perfluorotributylamine (PFTBA), also referred to as FC43, is an organic compound with the chemical formula N(CF2CF2CF2CF3)3.
+It is a colorless liquid.
+A molecule of this chemical compound consists of three butyl groups connected to one nitrogen atom, in which all of the hydrogen atoms are replaced with fluorine atoms.
 The compound is produced for the electronics industry, along with other perfluoroalkylamines.
 The high degree of fluorination significantly reduces the basicity of the central amine due to electron-withdrawing effects.

 Preparation

 It is prepared by electrofluorination of tributylamine using hydrogen fluoride as solvent and source of fluorine: